 Hot take: 5 best catchers in Brewers history

-No one loves a good debate quite like baseball fans.
-With that in mind, MLB.com's beat reporters are taking a look back each week and putting together an all-time Around the Horn.
-Reporters will be ranking the top five players by position in the history of each franchise, based solely on the players' careers while playing for that club.
-These rankings are for fun and debate purposes only … if you don’t agree with the order, feel free to weigh in on Twitter.
+No one loves a good debate quite like baseball fans, and with that in mind, we asked each of our beat reporters to rank the top five players by position in the history of their franchise, based on their career while playing for that club.
+These rankings are for fun and debate purposes only … if you don’t agree with the order, feel free to let the reporter know on Twitter.

+Over the next few weeks, MLB dot com is building an all-time lineup for all 30 teams.
+We'll go position by position, starting with catcher, and you have a chance to vote.— Adam McCalvy (@AdamMcCalvy) March 23, 2020

+Here’s my top three in alphabetical order.
+I’d love to hear from you on these.

 Key fact: 35.3 fWAR is fourth-highest in club history

 Aside from the roundabout way that he helped the Brewers land Christian Yelich, Lucroy was a fascinating player in franchise history in terms of timing.
 Rushed to the Majors in 2010 amid a spate of injuries, it took Lucroy some time to get comfortable, and he established himself at the same time a new wave of analytics, including pitch-framing statistics, shed light on that part of a catcher’s production.
-Lucroy broke through in 2013 with 18 home runs and 82 RBIs, and took another step in ‘14 when he hit 53 doubles to break Ivan Rodriguez’s all-time record for a catcher (47), and finished fourth in NL MVP balloting.
-By Fangraphs’ version of WAR, Lucroy owns the top four seasons in Brewers history for a catcher.
+Lucroy broke through in '13 with 18 home runs and 82 RBIs, and he took another step in ‘14 when he hit 53 doubles to break Ivan Rodriguez’s all-time record for a catcher.
+That year, he finished fourth in National League Most Valuable Player Award balloting.
+According to Fangraphs’ version of WAR, Lucroy owns the top four seasons in Brewers history for a catcher.

 Key fact: Elected to the Hall of Fame in December

-There’s a sentimental aspect to ranking Simmons ahead of some of the other names on this list.
+Simmons was brilliant, opinionated, and one of the best switch-hitters of all time.
 He came to the Brewers at 31 years old, having already logged his best MLB seasons in a Cardinals uniform.
 Simmons did make the final two of his eight All-Star teams as a Brewer, including in a 1983 season in which he set a franchise record for a catcher with 108 RBIs.
 He was also very good for the Brewers’ World Series team in 1982, hitting 23 home runs with 97 RBIs during the regular season.

 “It changed everything in Milwaukee,” said Simmons of the trade.
 “It was a wonderful, wonderful period.”

 There was a lot of talent at the top of the 1985 Draft, in which the Brewers took Surhoff out of the University of North Carolina with the top pick ahead of the likes of Will Clark (second to the Giants), Bobby Witt (third to the Rangers), Barry Larkin (fourth to the Reds), Barry Bonds (sixth to the Pirates) and Rafael Palmeiro (22nd to the Cubs).
-Surhoff went on to play 19 big-league seasons, including the first nine in a Brewers uniform.
-The power didn’t develop until he was in his 30s and playing for Baltimore, but Surhoff is still one of 35 players in Brewers history with at least 2,000 plate appearances and an OPS north of .700.
-Thanks to his longevity, his 14.2 wins above replacement (Fangraphs version) ranks 20th of all players in Brewers history.
+Surhoff went on to play 19 big league seasons, including the first nine in a Brewers uniform.
+His power at the plate didn’t develop until he was in his 30s and playing for Baltimore, but Surhoff is still one of 35 players in Brewers history with at least 2,000 plate appearances and an OPS north of .700.
+Thanks to his longevity, his 14.2 WAR (Fangraphs version) ranks 20th of all players in Brewers history.

 Key fact: First Australian-born player to make MLB’s All-Star Game

 Nilsson was a heck of a hitter.
-His .817 OPS is ninth-best in Brewers history among players who logged at least 2,000 plate appearances in the uniform, ahead of players like Paul Molitor, Cecil Cooper, Ben Oglivie, Sixto Lezcano, George Scott and Greg Vaughn.
-Nilsson’s 141 OPS+ in 1999, the year he made the AL All-Star team, is a record for a Brewers catcher.
-That also proved his final season in MLB, though his career continued in Australia, culminating with an appearance in the inaugural World Baseball Classic in 2006.
+His .817 OPS is ninth best in Brewers history among players who logged at least 2,000 plate appearances in the uniform, ahead of players like Paul Molitor, Cecil Cooper, Ben Oglivie, Sixto Lezcano, George Scott and Greg Vaughn.
+Nilsson’s 141 OPS+ in 1999, the year he made the American League All-Star team, is a record for a Brewers catcher.
+That also proved to be his final season in MLB, though his career continued in Australia, culminating with an appearance in the inaugural World Baseball Classic in 2006.

 Key fact: 1,283 games played for the Brewers

-Only Robin Yount, Molitor, Jim Gantner, Ryan Braun and Cooper have played more regular season games in a Brewers uniform than Moore, who might have fit right in with today’s Brewers given his defensive versatility.
-During a career that began while the Brewers were still finding their way as an expansion team and culminated after they’d made it to the World Series, Moore made starts at catcher and all three outfield positions -- mostly right field.
-It was from that position that he authored one of his signature moments for the Brewers, throwing out Reggie Jackson at third base at a pivotal moment of Milwaukee’s win over the Angels in decisive Game 5 of the 1982 ALCS.
+Only Robin Yount, Molitor, Jim Gantner, Ryan Braun and Cooper have played more regular-season games in a Brewers uniform than Moore, who might have fit right in with the 2020 club given his defensive versatility.
+During a career that began while Milwaukee was still finding its way as an expansion team and culminated after it'd made it to the World Series, Moore made starts at catcher and all three outfield positions -- mostly right field.
+It was from that position that he authored one of his signature moments for the Brewers, throwing out Reggie Jackson at third base at a pivotal moment of Milwaukee’s win over the Angels in the decisive Game 5 of the 1982 AL Championship Series.
 But most of Moore’s action -- 892 games -- came as a catcher.

 Honorable mentions